Dirty 30 Race Details

-To both spread out the start line and give all participants the time they need to complete this race, the 50K has three start times or waves.
+To both spread out the start line and give all participants the time they need to complete this race, the 50K has multiple start times or waves.
 See below.

 All racers must be through Aid 5 by 4:45 p.m. in order to be allow to finish the race course.
 If not, you will be directed down the service road and a half mile to the finish line.
 Please do not cross the finish line, but please check in with the timer at the finish line.

 Race Day Schedule.pdf The awards ceremony is a time for celebration, connection and acknowledgement.
 The awards at the Dirty 30 are for EVERYONE, so plan on staying.
 The awards ceremony will go from 4:00 - 5:00 p.m.
 ALL PRIZE WINNERS MUST BE PRESENT TO WIN AND OBTAIN THEIR AWARD.

 This is not a relay.
 Each team member runs the entire 50K course.
 Each runner will get their individual time.
 Then each team receives a “Team Time” based on the 3 fastest individual finish times added together.